kumar-github/tutorial-resources/X.md

 > forces you to wrap every checked-exception-throwing lambda in an artificial try/catch cluttering your code with
 > boilerplate.
 These variants remove that friction.

-Without `CheckedRunnable` — forced wrapping, and the original type is lost
+Without `CheckedRunnable` — forced ugly wrapping, and the original type is lost

 ```java
 Runnable r = () -> {